February 20, 2012, Christopher D. Carroll ConsAndLaborSupply

 multi-period problem.

-(your income is lower by this amount for every
+The price of leisure is (your income is lower by this amount for every

 extra unit of time you spend not working) and the price of consumption is 1, so